giellatekno/oahpa/sms/00_readme.txt

 4. "100"

 =====
-The current compilation shall include the following part-lexica:
+The current compilation shall include the following part-lexica (other part-lexica in ~/src can be ignored for now):
 * a_sms2X
 * adp_sms2X
 * adv_sms2X